PumaRV/WorkforceCalculator/README.md

 Additional Requirements:
 - The project needs to be developed in Java 8
 - The project needs to use Spring framework
-- The maximum size for the structures is 100
+- The maximum size for the structures is 100 (Configurable in application.properties)
-- The maximum size for the rooms in any giving structure is 100
+- The maximum size for the rooms in any giving structure is 100 (Configurable in application.properties)
 - Senior cleaning capacity must always be greater than junior cleaning capacity
 - There needs to be, at least, one senior cleaner in every cleaning crew